Serge Ollive is a French composer, organist and conductor, who was born in 1977.

 A "late" musician, he started to study music with organ in 1995, at the Conservatoire National de Région de Marseille (France) in the classes of Annick Chevalier-Naddéo and André Rossi.
 Between 1998 and 2000, he was awarded with several classical first prizes, including organ.

-Europe, as a soloist and also within choirs or orchestras.
+Europe, as a soloist and also within choirs or orchestras, until 2007.

-the Alpes-Provence Youth Orchestra (France) with which he
+He was also Musical Director of the Alpes-Provence Youth Orchestra (France)

 Back home in 2010, he has since been working on several projects as either

 a conductor or an organist, still with a predominant sense of creativity.